The electrifying history of Nikola Tesla

 Q: When did Nikola Tesla die?

-A: Despite all of his incredible achievement, Tesla eventually died alone and penniless in a hotel room (number 3327) in New York.
-He was found by a maid, at the age of 86 on the 7th of January 1943.
+A: Despite his incredible achievements, Tesla eventually died alone and penniless in a hotel room (number 3327) in New York.
+At age 86, he was found by a maid on the 7th of January 1943.

 According to the coroner, the cause of death was coronary thrombosis.